Getting started

 Press the "Create a new release button" and choose a name and description for the release.
 Creating the release may take a few seconds.

-For more details on exporting data to different formats, see the Export data section.
+For more details on exporting data to different formats, see the section.